-JEREMIAH 49 OBADIAH "Against Edom.
-Thus says Jehovah of "'Will I not in that day,' says Jehovah, hosts: 'Is wisdom no more in Teman?
-'Even destroy the wise men from Edom, Has counsel perished from the prudent? and understanding from the mountains of Has their wisdom vanished?'"
-(7) Esau?
-Then your mighty men, O Teman, shall be dismayed, to the end that everyone from the mountains of Esau May be cut off by slaughter'" (8-9).
-"Flee, turn back, dwell in the depths, O "The pride of your heart has deceived inhabitants of Dedan!
-For I will bring the you, you who dwell in the clefts of the calamity of Esau upon him, the time that I rock, whose habitation is high; you who will punish him."
-(8) say in your heart, 'Who will bring me down to the ground?'
-Though you ascend as high as the eagle, and though you set your nest among the stars, from there I will bring you down,' says Jehovah" (3-4).
+JEREMIAH 49 OBADIAH

+"Against Edom.
+Thus says "'Will I not in that day,'

+Jehovah of hosts: 'Is says Jehovah, 'Even

+wisdom no more in destroy the wise men

+Teman ?
+Has counsel from Edom , and

+perished from the prudent? understanding from the

+Has their wisdom mountains of Esau?
+Then

+vanished?'"
+(7) your mighty men, O

+Teman, shall be

+dismayed, to the end that

+everyone from the

+mountains of Esau May be

+cut off by slaughter'" (8-9).

+"Flee, turn back, dwell in "The pride of your heart

+the depths, O inhabitants has deceived you, you

+of Dedan!
+For I will bring who dwell in the clefts of

+the calamity of Esau upon the rock, whose

+him, the time that I will habitation is high; you

+punish him."
+(8) who say in your heart,

+Who will bring me down

+to the ground?'
+Though

+you ascend as high as the

+eagle, and though you set

+your nest among the stars,

+from there I will bring you

+down,' says Jehovah" (3-

+4).